gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 Commercially available products and/or open-source products, **or** Commercially available and open-source products tailored for Government use.

-The composition of civilian, military, and contractors across your product and application teams will vary depending on if you are using Government- or contractor-led software development.
-Below are example roles that are commonly associated with product (application) teams.
+The composition of civilian, military, and contractors across your product and application teams **will vary depending on if you are using Government- or contractor-led software development.**

+### !callout-info
+## Government-led or Contract-led Software Development
+We will discuss this at length throughout the module.
+For now, keep in mind there is a distinction--which will lead to different approaches to managing **and** contracting.
+This is another reason why there is not a ‘one-size-fits-all’ approach, your context and team matters!
+### !end-callout

-**Remember**: These can be customized and change on an as-needed basis for specific missions.
+Below are example roles that are commonly associated with product (application) teams. _Remember_ these can be customized and changed on an as-needed basis for specific missions.

 |Title|Role|
 |---|---|